carpentries/instructor-training/_episodes/15-lesson-study.md

 Learner profiles have three parts:
 - the person's general background,
-- the problem they face,
+- the motivating problem they face,
 - and how the course will help them.
 One example of a learner profile for a Software Carpentry workshop might be: